Souvik-Vikie/research-tool-summarizer/README.md

 - Observe the system as it performs text splitting, generates embedding vectors, and efficiently indexes them using FAISS.

-- The embeddings will be stored and indexed using FAISS, enhancing retrieval speed.
+- The embeddings will be generated using Hugging Face's sentence-transformers model and stored using FAISS, enhancing retrieval speed.

 - The FAISS index will be saved in a local file path in pickle format for future use.
-- One can now ask a question and get the answer based on those news articles
+- Ask questions and get answers from the FLAN-T5 model based on those news articles
 - In video tutorial, we used following news articles
   - https://www.moneycontrol.com/news/business/tata-motors-mahindra-gain-certificates-for-production-linked-payouts-11281691.html
   - https://www.moneycontrol.com/news/business/tata-motors-launches-punch-icng-price-starts-at-rs-7-1-lakh-11098751.html